EKCC Internal Competition Rules

 Level (A or B)_Title_members number_Order of preference.

 One being your first choice and three being your least.
-Example: A_Rainy Day_24_1

-Members can enter up to 3 images per competition.
+- Members can normally enter up to 3 images per competition.
 If there are too many entries for the judge, the Competition Secretary will remove the highest numbered images to produce a more manageable amount.

 It is the responsibility of members to ensure images comply fully before submitting entries.
 If you have any difficulty with this, please speak to one of our more experienced members of the Club, who will be glad to help.